xmartlabs/XLForm/README.md

 * Documented how to customize UI.
 Added an example.
 * Now XLFormViewController extends from UIViewController instead of UITableViewController.
 * Added tableView property as a XLFormViewController IBOutlet.
+* Added support for storyboard reuse identifier and nib file.

 Version 2.0.0 (cocoaPod)